Mental health services for teenagers: exploring local options

 Having options is great – but it can make it hard to work out which provider will be right for your child.

 It’s good to explore the options with your child.
-You could look at locally available services online together, or talk about the type of help your child feels most comfortable exploring.
-It can help to do some research into what’s available before you talk to your child, so that you can answer some of her questions.
+You could look at local services and services that offer telehealth appointments, or talk about the type of help your child feels most comfortable exploring.
+It can help to do some research into what’s available before you talk with your child, so that you can answer some of their questions.

 Teenage mental health services: accreditation and reputation